malekbenz/malekbenz/_posts/2026-06-7-sqlserver-matter-of-isolation-not-transaction.md

 - The user never sees half-written data — balance changes are always committed.
 - Locks are released immediately after each read, so long-running reads don't block writers.
-- The default for a reason: it's the sweet spot between safety and throughput for most OLTP workloads.
+- The default for a reason: it's the good spot between safety and throughput for most OLTP workloads.

 **⚠️ Watch out for:**